piegope/doc/docs/en/rdm/windows/commands/edit/entries/creating-new-entry.md

 ## Creating an entry from the context menu

-On the main application window, right-click on the name of the data source and select ***Add*** &#32; from &#32; the menu.
+On the main application window, right-click on the name of the data source and select ***Add***   from   the menu.
 To initialize a new session, you can specify either the type of session or a template.
 You will be prompted to customize your settings in the entry properties window.
 ![Adding a new entry](/img/en/rdm/windows/clip11224.png)

-## Creating an entry with drag &amp; drop
+## Creating an entry with drag & drop

 You can also create a session by dragging and dropping an .rdp file in the main application window.
 By doing so, {{ en.RDM }} will ask you whether to import the content and create a new session, or create a session linked to the .rdp file.
 It is also possible to drag and drop the LogMeIn desktop shortcut to create a LogMeIn session.
 {% snippet icon.badgeInfo %}